dgist-datalab/AppL/README.md

 ### Main directories

-* `./algorithm/`: This direcotry includes FTL algorithms including AppL.
+* `./algorithm/`: This directory includes FTL algorithms including AppL.

   * `./algorithm/Page_ftl/`: It contains source codes for **OFTL** which keeps all indices into its DRAM.